 But, is this the truth?
 I’m not so sure…

-I encouraged her to think again about her workload for the sake of her deteriorating health and so that she has more quality time with the children I know she adores.
+I really hoped she’d think again about her workload for the sake of her deteriorating health and so that she has more quality time with the children she adores.
 I suggested maybe she didn’t need to say Yes to everything both work and non work related…

 Something painful struck me after our conversation.
 Her marriage is struggling.
 I got the sense she felt it was really quite serious.

 You see, Superwoman is amazing.
 She’s the one meeting all those work deadlines, running projects, managing teams, smashing targets.
 She orders the weekly shop and sorts out the washing.
-She helps the kids with their homework and makes sure they have their lunch box and school trip monies.
+She helps the kids with their homework and makes sure they have their lunch boxes, swimming kits and forest school clothes!

 Superwoman is also the cause of our burnout, anxiety and depression, ill health and marital problems.
 We need to learn to use her in moderation only, if at all.
 She doesn’t look after herself and doesn’t know when to STOP.